The Worldwide Privacy Tour: Plot

 A grief-stricken Ike Broflovski keeps watching a video of the Queen of Canada's funeral.
 His monopolizing of the computer prevents his older brother Kyle from playing an online video game with his friends, which results in their leveling up without him.
 Butters Stotch recommends brand management to Kyle and takes him to CumHammer Brand Management, where an agent named Mr. Davis suggests brands which all include the word "victim".

 The Prince of Canada and his wife, who have been bashing the monarchy, go on a book tour to promote his memoir and to demand privacy.
 They move into the house across from the Broflovskis.
 Although they say they want privacy, their noisy activities, such as playing drums, are disruptive to Kyle.
 When he complains, they scream that he is violating their privacy.

 Kyle tells his friends that he is a victim, but they react with indifference, and distance themselves from him when he complains about the royal couple.
 After Kyle's house is plastered with magazine covers featuring the Prince's wife, he tries the brand "nothing bothers him".
 Failing to get a reaction from him, the wife accuses Kyle of victimizing her.
-When the Prince he tries to provoke Kyle by exposing himself, Kyle ignores him.
+When the Prince tries to provoke Kyle by exposing himself, Kyle ignores him.

-Kyle enters school with a more positive demeanor the next day, but sees Bebe Stevens beating up Butters for launching a misogynistic tirade against her per his "strong and assertive" brand.
-At CumHammer's office, Kyle finds the Prince's wife consulting with Davis on how to retaliate against him.
+Kyle enters school with a more positive demeanor the next day, but learns that Bebe Stevens is beating up Butters for launching a misogynistic tirade against her per what Butters says is his "strong and assertive" brand.
+Realizing this is the result of CumHammer's work, Kyle goes there, and finds the Prince's wife consulting with Davis on how to retaliate against him.
 Kyle says that trying to engineer one's own public image reduces them to a performer rather than a human being.
 This convinces the Prince to abandon media appearances in favor of a more normal life, realizing what is within oneself is what defines a person, and not commodifying oneself as a product.
-When his wife does not respond in agreement, he leaves CumHammer without her.
+When his wife does not respond in agreement, he looks inside her and sees that she is literally empty inside.
+He leaves CumHammer without her.

-Kyle allows Ike his repeat viewings of the Queen's funeral, realizing that he does not care if this negatively affects his standing with his friends.
+Kyle allows Ike his repeat viewings of the Queen's funeral, deciding that he does not care if this negatively affects his standing with his friends.
 Kyle's friends show up at his door and invite him to play outside to relieve his stress.
 They go to the local basketball court, where the Prince asks if he can play.
 When they assent, he sets up his drum set on the edge of the court, playing music as the boys play basketball.